How do you use a pie maker?

 You'll find all the tips and tricks here, plus creative and tasty new pie maker recipes to try now.

-Pie makers are the new toastie / jaffle maker.
+Pie makers are the new jaffle maker.
 They make snacks and meals quick, easy and affordable.

 Perfect for a family (think about all those simple lunchbox meals you can make), great for a student just making it out on their own (pie maker pizzas, anyone?) and fun for empty nesters who are keen to experiment with more creative snacks and treats without the fuss of having to use the oven.

-Designed to be super simple and convenient, the pie maker has 4 non-stick holes with a base measurement that's around 10cm and a crimped edge.
+Designed to be super simple and convenient, most pie makers have 4 non-stick holes with a base measurement that's around 10cm and a crimped edge.
 Pie makers such as the Kmart Pie Maker come with a reversible cutter.
 You use one side for the base and the other for the lid.

 Both puff pastry and shortcrust pastry will work in the pie maker and should come up golden and crisp.
 But don't stop at just pastry.

-People have been experimenting and using their pie makers to make everything from keto-style quiches without using any pastry at all to using rolled out bread slices or wraps to use as a base for easy tarts.
+People have been experimenting and using their pie makers to make everything from keto-style quiches with no pastry at all, to using rolled out bread slices or wraps to use as a base for easy tarts.

 Because pie makers have a non-stick coating, they are pretty easy to clean.
 Similar to a toastie maker, if you wipe the surface while it's still hot, most melted cheese or overflow (if there has been any) should wipe away.